Case N. 73CV-2013-395-1

-A medical helicopter conducting an air lift of a patient fell 90 feet after take off due to a product failure.
+A medical helicopter conducting a patient air lift fell 90 feet after take off, due to mechanical failure.
 The pilot was able to negotiate a successful crash landing with no fatalities, but there were serious injuries.
-A suit found the company that had performed a maintenance overhaul on the helicopter was at fault and a judgment was awarded in favor of the plaintiff, Mr. Anderson.
+A jury concluded the company that had performed a maintenance overhaul on the helicopter was at fault, and a judgment was awarded in favor of the plaintiff, Mr. Anderson.

 $2M Jury Verdict - Dees v.
 Allied Fidelity Insurance Co.